neil-ca-moore/neil-ca-moore.github.io/_drafts/2017-02-10-tech-summit.markdown

 Knotty issues with actors
 =========================

-TODO
+One thing that is important to bear in mind is that although each actor has its own thread, it is best to avoid blocking operations inside message handlers.
+This is simply to ensure that other later messages are processed in a timely fashion.

+[See restart handler for an issue?]

 Improvements in our actors implementation
 =========================================

 The most obvious limitation in our current design is that each actor uses a thread.
 This is not necessary and it wastes reasonably expensive resources.
 It would be better to use a smaller pool of threads, but still ensure that tasks for a particular actor are serialised.
 However we have to be careful to choose the size of the threadpool to avoid deadlock.
 Deadlock could occur if actor A is waiting on actor B finishing something.
-This could be implemented in practice by actor A repeatedly sending a message to actor B asking if something is complete and repeatedly receiving a negative result.
-If there is only one thread then actor B has no chance to do the work though, as actor A is hogging the sole thread.
+This could happen in practice by actor A repeatedly sending a message to actor B asking if something is complete and repeatedly receiving a negative result.
+If there is only one thread then actor B has no chance to do the work, as actor A is hogging the sole thread.
 Ideally actor A would not block the thread but would asynchronously await the response, giving B a chance to do the work.
 However in principle actors can block, so it is simplest to ensure there are enough threads.

 Another limitation is that notifications are untyped.
 They always consist of a key-value map.
 If notifications could be arbitrary types we would benefit from typechecking.

 A final limitation in our implementation is that we have not used C++'s new concurrency primitives like futures.
 We wrote our own because compiler support was not good at the time.

 TODOs:
-- add knotty issues with actors section above
 - review and improve
+- write abstract
+- submit to speaker portal

+{% highlight xml linenos %}
+void createHandler(const jura::Notification& request,
+				   jura::Notification& response) {

+	LOG_SCOPER_INFO("job", "Creating " << jobIdentifier());

+	_job->m_settings.SetSignedInUser(_jobIdentifier.userId());
+	_job->m_settings.SetLocalUrl(sLocalUrl);
+	_job->m_settings.SetRemoteUrl(sRemoteUrl, sRemotePath);
+	_job->m_settings.SetConnectedState(true);
+    auto concurrentTransfers = _data.concurrentTransfers();

+    sibcrux::CsSetupJob(_job->m_settings, *_job);
+}
+{% endhighlight %}